movingpictures83/Sanger2Illumina/README.md

 # Sanger2Illumina
+# Language: Perl
+# Input: FASTQ
+# Output: FASTQ
+# Tested with: PluMA 1.1,  Perl 5.18.2

-Convert Sanger inputfiles to Illumina format (Patel et al, 2012)
+PluMA plugin that converts Sanger sequences to Illumina format Adapted from the script in NGS-QC (Patel et al, 2012)

+Input is the FASTQ file to convert (Sanger)
+Output is the converted FASTQ file (Illumina)